 This tutorial is about Azure Mobile Services, a solution to help you build scalable mobile applications for any platform.
 Mobile Services makes it easy to sync data, authenticate users, and send push notifications.
 This page supports the Add authentication to your app tutorial which shows how to sign users into your app.
 If this is your first experience with Mobile Services, please complete the tutorial Get Started with Mobile Services.

 To complete the procedure in this topic, you must have a Twitter account that has a verified email address.
 To create a new Twitter account, go to twitter.com.

 Navigate to the Twitter Developers website, sign-in with your Twitter account credentials, and click Create new app.

 Type the Name, Description, and Website values for your app, then type one of the following URL formats in Callback URL.

 Make sure that you use the correct redirect URL path format for your type of Mobile Services backend.
 When this is incorrect, authentication will not succeed.

 At the bottom the page, read and accept the terms, and then click Create your Twitter application.

 This registers the app displays the application details.

-Make a note of the values of Consumer key and Consumer secret.
+Click the Keys and Access Tokens tab in your app dashboard and make a note of the values of Consumer key and Consumer secret.